Olympic snatch narrow win over United to spice up IPL minor premiership race

 Advertisement

-"They [the team] will be alright.
-We'll get back into training as normal and we've got a big game against Coniston on Friday and we'll go from there."

-As for Olympic, they play third-placed Bulli away from home it what promises to be a massive contest at Balls Paddock, followed by a trip to Wetherall Park to face Port Kembla.
+As for Olympic, they play third-placed Bulli away from home in what promises to be a massive contest at Balls Paddock, followed by a trip to Wetherall Park to face Port Kembla.

 We've made it a whole lot easier for you to have your say.